70,000 acres of tropical forest are lost every day.

 Rainforest Trust and local partner Forum Konservasi Leuser (FKL) have been working together since 2016 to protect a critical portion of the Leuser.
 Our two organizations now seek to build on that success safeguarding 2,472 acres of land, bringing the total land protected to 4,000 acres.

 By securing and recovering the original ecology, an Asian Elephant population will be able to migrate to its rich riparian lowlands to feed, and further south of the valley to reconnect with the Asian Elephants of the neighboring Bengkung Basin.
 Through acquiring this land, FKL will extend a protected wildlife corridor vital to these and other threatened species.
-Header Photo: Sumatran Orangutan, by Nonie/Wikimedia Commons.
+Header Photo: Sumatran Tiger, by Tom177/Shutterstock.

 COST PER ACRE